 The FA Charter Standard accreditation is only awarded to clubs and leagues rigorously adjudged to be well-run and sustainable – and which prioritise child protection, quality coaching and implementation of the Respect programme.The Football Association (FA)

 The European Football Academy is proud of achieving the nationally recognised qualification of the FA Charter Standard Award.

 Launched in 2001, The FA Charter Standard Programme is The FA’s accreditation scheme for grassroots clubs and leagues.
 Its goal is to raise standards in grassroots football, support the development of clubs and leagues, recognising and rewarding them for their commitment and achievements.

-The FA Charter Standard accreditation is only awarded to clubs and leagues rigorously adjudged to be well-run and sustainable – and which prioritise child protection, quality coaching and implementation of the Respect programme.
+‘The FA Charter Standard accreditation is only awarded to clubs and leagues rigorously adjudged to be well-run and sustainable – and which prioritise child protection, quality coaching and implementation of the Respect programme.’

 The FA Charter Standard programme recognises and rewards high quality levels of provision in club and league football.
 The kitemark is awarded to clubs and leagues that are well run, sustainable, which place child protection, quality coaching and safety paramount.

-Is well-organised, safe and offers opportunities for all;
+- Safe and offers opportunities for all;

-Has FA-qualified coaches as standard;
+- Has FA-qualified coaches as standard;

 - Adheres to FA Respect Policies and Codes of Conduct;

 - Prioritises Child Welfare; Maintains appropriate levels of discipline.